U.S. cops, in-flight movies may be model for Panasonic survival

 Panasonic, Sony Corp and Sharp Corp have been hit hard by South Korean-made TVs, Blu-ray players and mobiles and Apple tablets that threaten to wipe out Japan as a global consumer electronics hub.
 The Toughbook, sold only to businesses and governments, was conceived as a response to the type of profit sapping competition that is now roiling TVs.

 "At the time, we were losing in personal computers to Compaq and IBM," said Hide Harada, who heads the Toughbook unit from the group's headquarters in Osaka, western Japan.
-IBM later sold its laptop business to China's Lenovo Group and Compaq was absorbed by Hewlett Packard .
+IBM (IBM.N) later sold its laptop business to China's Lenovo Group and Compaq was absorbed by Hewlett Packard.

 The target audience, says product manager Hideki Mori, are those consumers looking to immerse themselves in computer graphics and high quality movies.
 "Demand has been greater than anticipated," he said, declining to give specific sales numbers.